zenonet/NeopixelTcp/README.md

 ## Implementations

-Neopixel TCP is made to be implemented into as much software as possible.
+Neopixel TCP is made to be implementable into as much software as possible.
 For example there already are implementations for:

 Games:
 - Potion Craft